 Some components of CIMCO's activities involve the use of refrigerants including ammonia, which must be stored and handled in accordance with applicable environmental regulations.
 These operations are subject to federal, provincial and state regulations, which govern air emissions and impose specific requirements on the use and handling of refrigerants.
 Regulations now prohibit the release of CFCs and HCFCs used as refrigerants into the environment and require persons who repair and service equipment that use these refrigerants to be certified by the appropriate regulatory authority.
-CIMCO is a leader in the use of ammonia based refrigeration systems and is increasing its use of CO_2 based systems.
+CIMCO is a leader in the use of ammonia based refrigeration systems and is increasing its use of CO2 based systems.
 As such, current environmental regulations do not have a material adverse impact on its operations.
 To the extent more stringent regulations are enacted, CIMCO intends to continue to address them in a proactive manner.

 During the past few years, there has been an increase in the regulation of greenhouse gas ("GHG") emissions including mandatory GHG reporting and, in some jurisdictions, GHG reduction targets.
 Toromont does not have a large GHG footprint and as such does not meet the current thresholds set by the regulators for mandatory registration or reporting of its activity.
 Toromont remains committed to benchmarking its footprint annually.
 It uses the information to make connections between GHG and business activities and to implement improvements accordingly.
-In 2020, the Company's operations generated approximately 75,454 tons of CO2 equivalent GHG emissions, compared to 70,900 tons in 2019.
-This includes limited Scope 3 emissions from business air travel, upstream fossil fuel and electricity, began to be added to analysis commencing 2018.
-The increase in 2020 emissions compared to 2019 emissions is primarily attributable to the inclusion of additional operations that the Company acquired in 2017.
+In 2021, the Company's operations generated approximately 77,207 CO2 equivalent tonnes GHG emissions, compared to 75,454 tons in 2020.
+This includes limited Scope 3 emissions from business air travel, upstream fossil fuel and electricity, which began to be added to analysis commencing 2018.
+The increase in 2021 emissions compared to 2020 emissions is primarily attributable to increased business activity, partially offset by emissions reductions initiatives.
+Substantially all of the Company's operations are included in the GHG calculation, however the Company continues to validate, identify and integrate additional sources of use across its operations, including recently acquired or expanded operations.
 The single largest sources of GHG emissions remains within the Company's fleet of service trucks and vehicles.
 Toromont continues to look at opportunities for emissions reduction, such as intelligent dispatch software and tracking that can monitor routes and help manage driver behavior.
 In addition, engine testing facilities at Toromont Cat (Reman) and Power Systems operations in Brampton, Ontario contribute to the overall emission factors.

 Toromont does not currently anticipate that any material expenditures will be necessary to ensure future compliance with more stringent GHG regulations.
 The Company cannot currently predict the effects, if any, of more stringent GHG regulations on its customers.
+However, the Company anticipates increasing demand from customers' products and services to assist them in reducing their environmental impacts.

-However, Toromont has many products and initiatives such as Eco-Chill, Eco-Snow, auxiliary power units, distributed generation power systems and Tier IV engines that are designed to help reduce GHG emissions.
+Toromont has many products and initiatives such as Eco-Chill, auxiliary power units, distributed generation power systems, Tier IV engines, battery electric machines and other alternative energy products and services that are designed to help reduce GHG emissions.